Monday, September 25, 2023

 The lifespan of a mustard betta is about 3 to 5 years, and its average size is like that of other bettas.

-Mustard Gas Betta Appearance & Color
+Mustard Gas Betta Appearance, Tails & Color

 Mustard gas bettas stand out with their distinctive mustard hue paired with another vivid shade, often blue, red, white, or yellow.
 Their striking fins can fan out to nearly thrice their body length, giving them an elegant look.
 Their bodies are slim and streamlined, and they feature a unique upturned mouth – an evolutionary trait for feasting on surface larvae and insect eggs in their natural habitat.